Saswati20/Bullet-Game-Using-Python/README.md

 # Bullet-Game-Using-Python
-This is a Bullet game using Pygame module
+This is a Bullet game using Pygame module.